 - Finally, maybe you’re after total cultural immersion to learn a language, learn to cook the local cuisine or really get under the skin of a place’s history and culture.
 These experiences can be had anywhere in the world, it really depends on the exact type of experience you’re after.
 For example you want to learn to cook Italian, then go to Italy.
 Or you want to learn to speak Mandarin, then go to China.

 At this point it’s important to do some research on some of the destinations that suit your holiday needs.
-Search you favourite blogs (like this one!) for articles or do a simple Google search for some of these destinations and read through the articles to see if they are really what you have in mind.
+Search you favourite blogs (like this one!) for articles or do a simple Google search for some of these destinations and read through the articles to see if the destination can really offer you what you have in mind.

 Choosing when to go is a very important factor for a lot of destinations.
 If you’re wanting to go skiing for example, then summer in Japan wouldn’t really work out as obviously there is no snow to ski on.
 Same goes if you’re after a beach holiday.
 The middle of winter on a tropical island probably isn’t the best time to really enjoying it to its full potential.